 Prime Day isn't just about Amazon TVs.
-We'll also see deals on TCL, Hisense, LG, and Samsung 4K TVs.
-Expect TCL and Hisense to lead the charge in terms of price drops with 50-inch panels selling for under $279.
-Meanwhile, 70-inch TVs could sell for less than $549.
+We also see deals on TCL, Hisense, LG, and Samsung 4K TVs.
+TCL and Hisense lead the charge in terms of price drops with 50-inch panels selling for under $279.
+Meanwhile, 75-inch TVs are selling for less than $499.

 Prime Day TV deals vs. Best Buy and Walmart

 Amazon isn't the only retailer with Prime Day TV deals.
-Rivals Best Buy and Walmart tend to offer equally aggressive TV sales during Amazon's retail holiday.
+Rivals Best Buy and Walmart are offering equally aggressive TV sales during Amazon's retail holiday.
 In fact, last year Best Buy mirrored — and on a few occasions trumped — Amazon's Prime Day TV deals by price matching Amazon and in a few occasions offering freebies that Amazon wasn't offering.

 If you recall, a few years ago Best Buy and Amazon hammered out a deal wherein Best Buy became a certified seller of Amazon's Fire TV Edition TVs.
 As a result, they both tend to offer the same prices, although Best Buy at times has better stock of certain models.

 Meanwhile, Walmart tends to offer impressive Prime Day TV deals on models Amazon doesn't promote, such as Sceptre and Vizio.
-We'll keep track of every retailer's deals, but it's worth noting that when it comes to TVs — Amazon is just one of a few retailers with excellent deals.
+We're keeping track of every retailer's deals, but it's worth noting that when it comes to TVs — Amazon is just one of a few retailers with excellent deals.